 We do not offer delivery.

-Please note that posters (paper or fabric) cannot get wet.
+Please note that posters cannot get wet.
 If it might rain or snow, bring something of appropriate length to protect your poster.
 Even a large garbage bag or two will suffice so long as your poster is not exposed to the elements.

-We have two different sized rolls (36″ and 42″) for each media type (paper and fabric).
-This means that the maximum size fabric or paper poster that we can print cannot exceed 42″ on one of your poster’s dimensions (42″ wide for portrait or 42″ high for landscape).
+We have two different sized rolls (36″ and 42″) for fabric.
+This means that the maximum size fabric poster that we can print cannot exceed 42″ on one of your poster’s dimensions.
 The limit to the other dimension of your poster cannot exceed the poster printer’s limit of 59′ (feet) in length.